odanoburu/FreeLing-User-Manual/processing-classes.md

 *   The language of the processed text.
 This is required by the affixation submodule to properly handle graphical accent rules in latin languages.
 *   The dictionary file name.
 See below for details.
 *   The affixation rules file name (an empty string means no affix analysis is to be performed).
-See Section

-    4.9.2

-    for a description of the affixation rules.
 *   The compound rules file name (an empty string means no compound analysis is to be performed).
-See Section

-    4.9.3

-    for a description of the compound rules.
 *   An optional boolean (default: false) stating whether the dictionary must be created with inverse access, to enable the use of `get_forms` to obtain a word form given a lemma+PoS pair.
 *   An optional boolean (default: true) stating whether the contractions found in the dictionary must be retokenized right away, or left for later modules to decide.